Leeyo84/personal-web-page/README.md

 # personal-web-page
-portfolio

 Personal Web Page Portfolio.
-Will show skill-sets for Leeyo84 for potential employers to visit.
+Will show skill-sets for Leeyo84 to potential employers to visit.